SOURAV-DAS-1995/SENTIMENT-ANALYSIS/README.md

 SENTIMENT ANALYSIS OF AMAZON PRODUCT REVIEW

-Extracted positive and negative sentiments from ratings utilizing word count vector, sentiment classifier with Logistic Regression, demonstrated capability to interpret customer reviews, score
+Extracted positive and negative sentiments from ratings utilizing word count vector and a sentiment classifier with Logistic Regression, demonstrating the capability to interpret customer reviews and score

 The objective of this project is to develop an NLP-based Sentiment Analysis of Amazon Product Reviews to classify different customer reviews about products into different sentiments